I have written a variety of work for the stage, much of it staged successfully in the Kent area, and at the Edinburgh Festival Fringe.

 This 45-50 minute play portrays a widowed man, Chris, in his mid-sixties, who begins to explore his sexuality for the first time – something he was unable to do in his younger days.
 He meets Alan, a younger man, and their relationship begins to form as Chris comes to terms with the implications for him, his family, and his future.

-First performed at The Oast Theatre, Tonbridge, Kent, in 2016 this has since been performed to acclaim at both the Sevenoaks Festival, the Southern Counties Drama Festival, the Faversham Fringe Festival and over two years at the Edinburgh Festival Fringe recieving 4* reviews.
+First performed at The Oast Theatre, Tonbridge, Kent, in 2016 this has since been performed to acclaim at both the Sevenoaks Festival, the Southern Counties Drama Festival, the Faversham Fringe Festival and over two years at the Edinburgh Festival Fringe recieving 4* reviews and audience acclaim.

 ‘Trans Pennine’ is a funny, fast-paced, and emotional play about family disagreements, gender-identity, and caravan holidays.